edsoncamargo/who-is-this-in-the-wizarding-world-app/README.md

 - **Expo**: It's an open-source platform and set of tools for building native mobile apps using JavaScript and React Native.
 Expo provides a range of ready-to-use components and APIs that streamline app development, including access to features like camera, geolocation, and push notifications.
 - **Nativewind**: NativeWind uses Tailwind CSS as scripting language to create a universal style system for React Native.
 NativeWind components can be shared between platforms and will output their styles as CSS StyleSheet on web and StyleSheet.create for native.
 - **Axios**: Is a simple promise based HTTP client for the browser and node.js.
 Axios provides a simple to use library in a small package with a very extensible interface.
-- **Zustand**: Is a minimalist state management library for React applications.
-It offers a simple and intuitive API for managing application state, with support for global state, local state, and derived state.
-Zustand emphasizes simplicity, performance, and ease of use.
-- **Async Storage**: Is a library for React Native that provides a simple asynchronous storage system for persisting key-value data in the app's local storage.
-It offers a straightforward API for storing, retrieving, and deleting data, making it easy to manage app state across sessions.
-Async Storage is commonly used for caching data, storing user preferences, and implementing offline functionality in mobile applications.
-- **Expo Image Picker**: Is a library that enables developers to easily add image selection functionality to their Expo projects.
-With this library, users can choose images from their device's gallery or take photos using the device's camera.
 - **Moti**: Is a declarative animations library for React Native that allows developers to create smooth and interactive animations with ease.
 It provides a simple API for defining animations using JavaScript syntax, making it straightforward to add motion to your app's UI elements.
 - **React Native Reanimated**: I s a powerful animation library for React Native that provides a low-level API for building complex and high-performance animations.
 It allows developers to create fluid and responsive animations by directly manipulating the native animation drivers on the UI thread.
-- **React Native QRCode Svg**: Is a library for generating QR codes in React Native applications using SVG (Scalable Vector Graphics).
-It allows developers to easily create QR codes from data strings and customize their appearance using SVG properties such as color, size, and style.

 ### Server